lionheart1022/Bet-Game-API-Flask/README.md

  * `push_token` - device identifier for push notifications - only for login-related methods
  * maybe more...

+ * `_force`: force registration with invalid gamertag (effectively disables gamertag validation).
+Should not be used for production.

 Returns object with Player resource and auth token.
 Returns `201` HTTP code.
 ```json
 {